neohugo/neohugo/docs/content/en/_common/installation/01-editions.md

 - **Sass/SCSS support** - [Transpile Sass to CSS] using the embedded LibSass transpiler, or use the [Dart Sass] transpiler
 - **Cloud deployment** - Deploy your site directly to Google Cloud Storage, AWS S3, or Azure Storage.
 See [details]

-To build Hugo with all features enabled, you need CGO and a C compiler installed.
-See the [build from source] instructions for details.

-[build from source]: /installation/build-from-source/
 [dart sass]: /functions/css/sass/#dart-sass
 [processing images]: /content-management/image-processing/
 [transpile sass to css]: /functions/css/sass/